»

 Instead, marketing that actually works for you feels like swimming downstream, meaning you are exerting effort, but you also feel aligned with a natural flow.
 You feel energized and are able to easily find words that connect with people.
 When you find your easeful approach to marketing, your heart says, “Yes, this feels right.”
 You can trust that feeling.

-Only when your efforts have that enjoyable feeling will they actually work.
+Marketing is usually far more effective when you genuinely enjoy the way you’re showing up.
 No icky stuff required.
-In fact, don’t do anything that feels icky because that energy turns people off.
+In fact, don’t do anything that feels icky because that energy turns most people off.

 Introverts and Marketing